starkbank/sdk-python/README.md

-# Stark Bank Python SDK Beta
+# Stark Bank Python SDK

 Welcome to the Stark Bank Python SDK!
 This tool is made for Python developers who want to easily integrate with our API.